Complex $\text{G}_2$ and Associative Grassmannian: Introduction

-Here in our paper, we analyze the natural action of the maximal torus of $\mt{G}_2$ on $X_{min}$.
-In particular, we compute the Poincar\'e polynomial of $X_{min}$ by using the Bia{\l}ynicki-Birula decomposition.
-We should mention that, over the field of real numbers the symmetric variety $\text{ASS}:=\mt{G}_2^+/\mt{SO}_4(\R)$ is already compact, and its geometry is well understood; a complete description of the ring structure of the $H^*(\text{ASS},\Z)$ is described in \cite{AK}.
+To prove these results we analyze the natural action of the maximal torus of $\mt{G}_2$ on $X_{min}$.
+In particular, we determine the fixed points of the torus action and compute the Poincar\'e polynomial of $X_{min}$ by using the Bia{\l}ynicki-Birula decomposition.

+Let us emphasize once more that none of our results rely on Ruzzi's work but we use the techniques from calibrated geometries.
+In fact, over the field of real numbers, the analogous symmetric variety $\text{ASS}:=\mt{G}_2^+/\mt{SO}_4(\R)$ is already compact, and its geometry is well understood; its defining equations are also given by certain linear equations arising from the calibration form.
+In this article, we essentially lifted these observations to the complex setting.
+Finally, let us mention that the complete description of the ring structure of the $H^*(\text{ASS},\Z)$ is described in \cite{AK}.

 \textbf{Acknowledgement.} We thank Michel Brion for his comments on an earlier version of our paper and for bringing to our attention the work of Ruzzi.
+We thank \"Ust\"un Y\i ld\i r\i m and \"Ozlem U\u{g}urlu for their comments and help.
+Finally, we thank to the anonymous referee for her/his careful reading of our paper and for her/his comments which improved the quality of our paper in a significant way.